cyberbotics/competition-template/ORGANIZER.md

 Then, you should register it at [webots.cloud](https://webots.cloud/competition) to start accepting participants and actually run the competition.
 To proceed, simply follow the following steps and remember that you can open a link in a new tab by middle-clicking the link.

-### 1. Fork your own repository from this template
+### 1. Fork your own repository from this repository

 Your competition will be hosted on your own GitHub repository that you should [fork now from this repository](../../fork).
 On the repository creation page, provide a name and a description for your competition repository.